souvikm2002/Puzzlegame/README.md

 INSTRUCTIONS:

-    1.Click on boxes having the blank box in its row or column 2.Doing this  will shift the boxes toward the blank box direction by one step 3.Shift the number until they come in a ascending order/sequence
+    1.Click on boxes having the blank box in its row or column 2.Doing this will shift the boxes toward the blank box direction by one step 3.One or more boxes can be shifted at a time belonging to same row/column of blank box 4.Shift the number until they come in a ascending order/sequence

     All the best!